-If a fire starts while you are refueling, do not remove the nozzle.
+If a fire starts while you are refueling, do not remove the fill nozzle.
 Shut off the flow of fuel by shutting off the pump or by notifying the station attendant.
 Leave the area immediately.

-Filling the Tank With a Portable Gas Can
+Filling the Tank with a Portable Fuel Container

-If the vehicle runs out of fuel and must be filled from a portable gas can:
+If the vehicle runs out of fuel and must be filled from a portable fuel container:

-- 1. Locate the capless funnel adapter from inside the vehicle. - 2.
+- 1. Locate the capless funnel adapter. - 2.
 Insert and latch the funnel into the capless fuel system.

-Attempting to refuel without using the funnel adapter may cause fuel spillage and damage the capless fuel system.
-This could cause a fire and you or others could be badly burned and the vehicle could be damaged.
+Attempting to refuel from a portable fuel container without using the funnel adapter may cause fuel spillage and damage the capless fuel system.
+This could cause a fire.
+You or others could be badly burned and the vehicle could be damaged.

-3. Remove and clean the funnel adapter and return to the storage location.
+Remove and clean the funnel adapter and return it to the storage location.